-Days to maturity are from direct seeding.
-Subtract 20 days from date of transplanting.
+Days to maturity are from seedling emergence.
+Subtract 20 days for transplants.

 - BR: Black Rot

 - DM: Downy Mildew

 Pest and Disease Remedies for all Brassicas

 Major pests: Cabbage Looper, Diamondback Moth, Imported Cabbageworm